thefezzant/arco-xfce-minimal/README.md

-# ArcoLinux BYOI Xfce desktop
+# ArcoLinux BYOI Xfce Minimal desktop

 # Get your code to build your own iso